Giving a demo of the roachbot to an important friend of Arnold Schwarzenegger at Calit2 on Feb 9 at 1:30pm.

 Limitations: Still, the light-feedback system still doesn't consistently give the desired object-avoidance behaviour... as it turns out, cockroaches are considerably complex insects with a mind of their own.

-I presented demos of Cockroach Controlled Mobile Robot #3 in conjunction with
+Cockroach Controlled Mobile Robot #3 was demonstrated in conjunction with

 the IEEE International